aws-samples/connect-ecs-lambda-workloads-using-amazon-vpc-lattice/README.md

-# Welcome to `Seamlessely connect your Amazon ECS and AWS Lambda workloads using Amazon VPC Lattice` Blog
+# Welcome to `Build secure application networks with Amazon VPC Lattice, Amazon ECS, and AWS Lambda` Blog

 This project consists of sample code to seamlessely connect Amazon ECS and AWS Lambda workloads using Amazon VPC Lattice.